 In 2020, St. John’s United Methodist Church will be hosting a “Drive-thru Bethlehem” on December 12 from 6-8 pm.

 From the safety of your car, you can view the bustling town of Bethlehem, shepherds receiving the good news from angels, and the babe in a manger.

 This year’s completely hands-free event will also include live animals!

 2300 Jamerson Road, Marietta, Georgia 30066, United States | 770-928-0050

 Each year since 1992, Mountain View UMC in Marietta, GA has presented this interactive event to the community.
 Due to COVID-19, they will be presenting their event virtually this year.

 You can walk through the streets of Bethlehem and haggle with the shopkeepers, sign the census and pay your taxes to Caesar Augustus’s tax collector.
 You can also sample the fine dried fruits, enjoy a tasty cup of hot apple cider, and try out the freshly made samples of bread at the bakery.

-At the end of your journey you will find God’s most precious gift.
+t the end of your journey you will find God’s most precious gift.
 His newborn son will be wrapped in swaddling clothes and found in the stable on the edge of town.

 731 Peachtree St. Atlanta, GA 30308 | 404-874-8664